 1200 m2: 12 hours per day from Monday to Friday for a total of about 60 hours

-The maximum length of the boundary cable is 250m, otherwise there will be a risk of signal interference.
+The maximum length of the boundary wire is 250m, otherwise there will be a risk of signal interference.

 Read more on page 6 of the manual.

 The robot cuts often and fine, making sure your lawn is much healthier and greener.

 That means it prevents moss growth and that the straws it cuts are so short, that you do not need to pull out the rake every time.

 The robot is secured against thievery with its pin-code and alarm.